Multimodal Automated Fact-Checking: A Survey: Datasets and Modeling Approaches

-\textbf{Modeling Approaches.} With the rise of techniques for manipulation, many detection methods have been developed in recent years to detect manipulation.
-For detection of manipulation in visual content, early approaches mostly use CNN models, such as VGG16~\citep{AmeriniGCB19, DBLP:conf/cvpr/DangLS0020}, ResNet~\citep{AmeriniGCB19, DBLP:conf/cvpr/SabirCJAMN19}, and InceptionV3~\citep{GueraD18}.
-Some works extend CNN-based models to capture temporal aspects for video manipulation classification. \citet{AmeriniGCB19} adopt optical flow fields to capture the correlation between consequent video frames and detect dissimilarities caused by manipulation. \citet{GueraD18} model temporal information with an LSTM model which receives as input a sequence of features vectors per video frame and classifies if the video is manipulated. \citet{DBLP:conf/cvpr/SabirCJAMN19} similarly extract features for video frames and detect discrepancies between frames using a recurrent convolution network.
-Most recent models for manipulation detection integrate transformer-based components ~\citep{DBLP:journals/corr/abs-2102-11126, DBLP:conf/mir/WangWOHCJL22, DBLP:conf/iccv/ZhengB0ZW21}.
+\textbf{Modeling Approaches.} To detect visual manipulations, early approaches mostly use CNN models, such as VGG16~\citep{AmeriniGCB19, DBLP:conf/cvpr/DangLS0020}, ResNet~\citep{AmeriniGCB19, DBLP:conf/cvpr/SabirCJAMN19}, and InceptionV3~\citep{GueraD18}.
+Some works extend them to capture temporal aspects of video \textbf{manipulation classification}. \citet{AmeriniGCB19} adopt optical flow fields to capture the correlation between consequent video frames and detect dissimilarities caused by manipulation. \citet{GueraD18} model temporal information with an LSTM model and a sequence of features vectors per video frame to classify manipulated videos. \citet{DBLP:conf/cvpr/SabirCJAMN19} similarly extract features for video frames and detect discrepancies between frames using a recurrent convolution network.
+Some recent models also integrate transformer-based components ~\citep{VaswaniSPUJGKP17, DBLP:conf/iccv/ZhengB0ZW21}.
+For example, \citet{DBLP:conf/mir/WangWOHCJL22} combine CNNs and vision transformers (ViTs)~\citep{DosovitskiyB0WZ21} while \citet{DBLP:journals/corr/abs-2102-11126} introduce a multi-scale ViT with variable patch sizes.